Qubit-qudit entanglement transfer in defect centers with high-spin nuclei: Introduction

 The model on which our scheme is based is applicable to a wide range of nuclear spins $I\ge 1$ in appropriate parameter regimes.
 In diamond, aside from the GeV~\cite{Adambukulam2024} there is also the \isotope{NV}{14} center with $I=1$ which could allow qutrit applications~\cite{Fu2022}.
 Considering other host materials, the vanadium \isotope{V}{51} defect in silicon carbide~\cite{Koller2025} with $I=7/2$ is recently attracting attention.
-In addition to those defects, whose electron-nuclear spin dynamics is explicitly shown to qualify, several other defects could be potential candidates.
-One category, already mentioned above, are implanted group-V donors in silicon, in particular \isotope{As}{75} with $I=3/2$~\cite{Franke2015}, \isotope{Sb}{123} with $I=7/2$~\cite{Asaad2020,FernandezdeFuentes2024,Yu2024}, and \isotope{Bi}{209} with $I=9/2$~\cite{Morley2010}.
+A promising category, featuring very strong electron–nuclear coupling, are implanted group-V donors in silicon, in particular \isotope{As}{75} with $I=3/2$~\cite{Franke2015}, \isotope{Sb}{123} with $I=7/2$~\cite{Asaad2020,FernandezdeFuentes2024,Yu2025}, and \isotope{Bi}{209} with $I=9/2$~\cite{Morley2010}.
+For all the above defects, the electron-nuclear spin dynamics is explicitly shown to qualify, with larger imperfections only in one case, the V defect.
 Another emerging platform consists of single rare-earth ions, some of which can be made optically addressable by single photons~\cite{Zhong2018,Dibos2018} and strongly couple to (e.g., aluminium nuclear spins with $I=5/2$~\cite{Siyushev2014}) or host (e.g., \isotope{Pr}{141} with $I=5/2$~\cite{Nakamura2014,Utikal2014}, \isotope{Nd}{143} with $I=7/2$, or \isotope{Er}{167} with $I=7/2$) high nuclear spins, even though coherent control would have to be demonstrated for some of those examples.
 While two of these spin quantum numbers (3/2, 7/2) just fit a power-of-two dimensional qudit, applying the driving-free scheme to others is possible by lowering $d$ from $2I+1$ to the next favorable number, which can be achieved by leaving the difference number of levels unoccupied during initialization.

 The paper is structured as follows.
 In Sec.~\ref{sec:methods} we describe the problem of qubit-qudit entanglement transfer in a general context and derive explicit conditions to be fulfilled in specific iterations.
 Sec.~\ref{sec:network_model} contains the model for a single network node and a description of the photonic scheme as an example mechanism for generating internode entanglement links.
 Using this model, entanglement accumulation schemes are constructed for two nodes in Sec.~\ref{sec:schemes}, including both deterministic and probabilistic protocols.
 The successive application of one selected scheme to pairs of nodes in a larger quantum network is demonstrated to result in higher-dimensional multipartite entanglement in Sec.~\ref{sec:multipartite}.
 Some further technical aspects are discussed in Sec.~\ref{sec:discussion}.